jonananas/knowledge/WindowsTooling.md

 ## Javapath
-To change oracle-created link to jre (A "hard" directory link, also called Junction)
+To change oracle-created link to jre (A "hard" directory link, also called Junction), as Admin:

     cd C:\ProgramData\Oracle\Java
     del javapath